 Creating a routine and sticking to it is going to give you the best shot at detecting and stomping out fraud in your affiliate program.
 Keeping this routine will mean higher ROI, better on-brand promotion from your affiliates, and more success overall in your affiliate program.

-Knowing the ins and outs of what to look for to ensure all your affiliate activity is aboveboard can not only be nuanced, but preventing it often requires consistent oversight, expertise and resources – services that an experienced affiliate program management agency can provide.
+Preventing fraud in your affiliate program requires consistent oversight, expertise and resources – services that an experienced affiliate program management agency can provide.